pan-dora/apix-image-services/README.md

 These modules listen to repository events and react accordingly.

-* [`acrepo-connector-broadcast`](acrepo-connector-broadcast): ActiveMQ Message Broadcast Service:  This rebroadcasts messages from one queue/topic to every queue/topic in a specified list
+* [`acrepo-connector-broadcast`](acrepo-connector-broadcast): Message Broadcast Service:  This rebroadcasts messages from one queue/topic to every queue/topic in a specified list
 * [`acrepo-connector-idiomatic`](acrepo-connector-idiomatic): Id Mapping Service: This maps a public ID to a (internal and typically much longer) Fedora URI
 * [`acrepo-connector-idiomatic-mysql`](acrepo-connector-idiomatic-mysql): Id Mapping Service Database: This exposes a MySQL datastore for use with the Id Mapping service
 * [`acrepo-connector-idiomatic-pgsql`](acrepo-connector-idiomatic-pgsql): Id Mapping Service Database: This exposes a Postgres datastore for use with the Id Mapping service